twplatformlabs/circleci-remote-docker/README.md

 `stable` - generic tag that always points to the latest, monthly release image.
 Provides a decent level of stability while recieving all software updates and recommended security patches.

 `edge` - is the latest development of the Base image.
 Built from the `HEAD` of the `main` branch.
 Intended to be used as a testing version of the image with the most recent changes.

-Review the build and CVE scan logs in the release artifacts for specific packages versions and known vulnerabilities (if any).

 ## Contributing